The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/openers.md

 Thanks to the Sleeve Draw rework in Patch 5.3, our opener has never been friendlier.
 It now follows a straightforward priority system in which you simply use Lightspeed to enable double weaving for card manipulation, put up Combust, and begin playing cards naturally, working your way toward three unique Seals for Divination at a reasonably early time.

-This is neatly illustrated by this flowchart, which also displays the probabilities of each potential outcome, depending on how many Redraws it takes to get your second unique Seal before using Sleeve Draw for the final Seal and using Divination at full strength.

 For accessibility purposes, here is a text version, excluding most pre-pull actions detailed above:

 * **\-30 Draw**